 Disability-associated complaints, which include the ones involving assistance animals, are the most typical discrimination complaint they receive, according to John Trasvia, HUD Asst.
 Secretary for Fair Housing & Equal Opportunity.

-- Does the individual wanting to use and reside with the pet have a disability” that is, a mental or physical impairment which significantly restricts one or more life activities?
+- Does the individual wanting to use and reside with the pet have a disability that is, a mental or physical impairment that significantly restricts one or more life activities?

 The emotional support pet in question poses a threat to the safety or health of others which can’t be eliminated or reduced by another appropriate accommodation, or The assistance pet in question might cause significant physical property damage of others which can’t be eliminated or reduced by another appropriate accommodation.
 Weight limitations, size, and breed might not be applied to assistance pets.